neil454/HashWizard/README.md

 .idea folder, as those files are specific to your PyCharm workspace.
 Using PyCharm's built-in Version Control Software should prevent any headaches.

+Also, before you start working and before you commit anything, PULL FROM THE REPO FIRST!
+Merging can be a headache when dealing with conflicting files.

 ## Dependencies
  - Python (Anaconda Python 2.7 Recommended: https://www.continuum.io/downloads)
  - Tweepy (https://github.com/tweepy/tweepy#installation)